ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 The security enforcements can be customized by the `@http:ServiceConfig` annotation and the `@http:ResourceConfig` annotation.

 For example, authentication and authorization can be modified for a particular service as follows by configuring the `auth` attribute of the `@http:ServiceConfig`.
-* Authentication can be disabled only for a particular service by using the `enabled` attribute.
+* Authentication can be disabled only for a particular service by using the `enabled` attribute
-* The authentication mechanism can be changed for a particular service by using the `authHandlers` attribute.
+* The authentication mechanism can be changed for a particular service by using the `authHandlers` attribute
-* Authorization scopes can be changed for a particular service by using the `scopes` attribute.
+* Authorization scopes can be changed for a particular service by using the `scopes` attribute

 ```ballerina
 @http:ServiceConfig {